eqan/bsc-indexer-template/README.md

 > Intro

-Binance Indexer will get the block chain data by crons job and will save into DB.
-The Block chain we try to take replica of Binance
+Binance Indexer will get the blockchain data by crons job and will save into DB.
+The blockchain, we try to take replica of Binance

 ## Tech Stack